angela1C/Programming-and-Scripting-Project/README.md

 - [ ] Ensure the project is well organised and contain detailed explanations throughout

-## 2. Background information about the dataset
+# 2. Background Information about the Fisher Iris dataset
-<a name="loading"></a>

 >This is perhaps the best known database to be found in the pattern recognition literature.
 Fisher's paper is a classic in the field and is referenced frequently to this day.

+The data set is available from [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/about.html) which is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms.
 According to the [Iris Data Set Information](https://archive.ics.uci.edu/ml/datasets/iris) on the UCI Machine Learning Repository, Fisher's Iris dataset is possibly the best known database to be found in the pattern recognition literature and it is still relevant today.
 One class is linearly separable from the other two classes, which are not linearly separable from each other.
 The predicted attribute of the data set is the class of iris plant to which each observation belongs.

-[The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/about.html) *is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms.*
-The data set is available from the UCI Machine Learning Repository where it is listed as a multivariate data set with a default machine learning task of classification.
+The Iris data set is listed as a multivariate data set with a default machine learning task of classification.
 The data set consists of 150 instances with 5 attributes.
 The data set was donated in 1988 by Michael Marshall but the data set was created by R.A.
 Fisher in 1936.
 Fisher's Iris data set consists of the measurements of the sepals and petals of 150 Iris flowers.
 It includes 50 plants each of three classes of Iris plant, where each class is a different type or species of Iris plant.
 The three classes in the data set are  the Iris Setosa,the  Iris Versicolor and the Iris Virginica.